 ER-3 is the water prime error

-Problem: Water prime failed – air detected in heater tube.
+Problem: Water prime failed – air detected in the heater tube.

 Press Pump A button to retry water prime